Trump rips media, repeats 'enemy of the people' line

 He also said reporters "shouldn't be allowed" to use unnamed sources.

+Anonymity allows sources to speak candidly to journalists about sensitive topics that might otherwise be out of bounds, and to blow the whistle on wrongdoing without fear of retribution.

+As recently as Friday morning, Trump's own White House held what's known as a background briefing with reporters, declining to use their names to respond to a CNN report about contacts between the administration and the FBI.

-Attacks on the press defined Trump's campaign and have been a theme of his first month in office.
+Attacks on the press defined Trump's campaign and have been a major theme of his first month in office.
 On Friday, it took the president roughly a minute to call out the "dishonest media," after telling the attendees in the crowded ballroom to sit down.

 Related: Bannon rips 'corporatist, globalist media' at CPAC